 The most commonly cited reason for stretching the iliotibial (IT) Band is to alleviate knee pain.
 Before we can state the best way to stretch it, we need to talk about what the IT band is, and then how it influences knee pain.

 What is the IT band?

 It’s imperative to note the IT band is not a muscle.
-I’m not sure if people realize this or not, but based on the way people talk about it, and talk about stretching it, I’m pretty sure people often think of the IT band as if it were like any other muscle.
+I’m not sure if people realize this or not, but based on the way people talk about it, and talk about stretching it, I’m pretty sure people often think the IT band were like any other muscle.

 Multiple muscles insert into the IT band.
 So rather than the IT band being a muscle itself, it is a band made of other muscles.
 The two big muscles comprising the IT band are the gluteus maximus (GM) and tensor fascia latae (TFL).

 It is crucial to understand the TFL and GM comprise different portions of the IT band.
 The TFL comprises the anterior portion and the GM the posterior portion.

 Using the Anatomy Trains philosophy from Tom Myers, we can see while the GM and TFL insert into the IT band proximally (starting at the hip), other muscles insert into the IT band distally too (at the knee).

 The anterior portion of the IT band connects into the tibialis anterior (TA) while the posterior portion connects into the peroneus longus (PL).
 Therefore, there is a connection between the TFL and the tibialis anterior, and another connection between the GM and peroneus longus.
 And all of these insert into one band.